Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 .. note::

-    When asking about problems and reporting issues please set the ``error_handler`` to ``None`` and include the stack trace in you description.
-With this it is more likely for people to help out identifying the cause without needing to create a reproducible script.
+    When asking about problems and reporting issues please set the ``error_handler`` to ``None`` and include the stack trace in your description.
+With this, it is more likely for people to help out identifying the cause without needing to create a reproducible script.